-Like many other states, Missouri has a specific formula for determining the amount of child support parents are required to pay.
-Contributing factors that help determine how much a parent pays for support of a child include:
+Like many other states, both Missouri and Illinois have specific formulas for determining the amount of child support parents are required to pay.
+Contributing factors that help determine how much a parent pays for support of a child may include:

 - Number of children

 - Spousal support being paid to one of the parents

 - Who pays for health care, day care and other essentials

 When Do You Need A St. Louis Child Support Attorney?